 Institution: University of Leicester

-Dr Hartley studied for her MChem (2.1) at the University of Leicester from 2005-2009, and then did her PhD with Prof. Abbott from Jan2010-April2013 on the topic of โIonometallurgy: The Processing of Metals Using Ionic Liquidsโ.
-She has worked as a PostDoc in the group of Prof. Gero Frisch from September 2013-September 2018 in the Technical University of Freiberg, Germany on a DfG-funded project โDesigned Redox Properties of Strategically Important Metals Through Ionometallurgyโ.
-Dr Hartley is currently working on the ReLiB project supporting Professor Andy Abbottโs team.
-Her interests are how redox behaviour in ionic liquids is affected by metal speciation and electrode surface effects.
+Dr Hartley studied for her MChem (2.1) at the University of Leicester from 2005-2009, and then did her PhD with Prof. Abbott from Jan 2010 – April 2013 on the topic of โIonometallurgy: The Processing of Metals Using Ionic Liquidsโ.
+She has worked as a PostDoc in the group of Prof. Gero Frisch from September 2013ย -September 2018 in the Technical University of Freiberg, Germany on the DfG-funded project โDesigned Redox Properties of Strategically Important Metals Through Ionometallurgyโ.

 Professor Louise Horsfall